Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Numerical experiments

 \subsection{Experimental setup}

-The training process is performed on COLAB (Tesla P100 GPU, Linux operating system) and is implemented on PyTorch, while the computations of direct scattering problem, the Landweber method and IRGNM are implemented by Python 3.7 on a desktop computer (Intel Core i7-10700 CPU (2.90 GHz), 32 GB of RAM, Ubuntu 20.04 LTS).
+The training process is performed on COLAB (Tesla P100 GPU, Linux operating system) and is implemented in PyTorch, while the computation of the direct scattering problem, the Landweber method and IRGNM are implemented in Python 3.7 on a desktop computer (Intel Core i7-10700 CPU (2.90 GHz), 32 GB of RAM, Ubuntu 20.04 LTS).